additionjj/jiajia_website/index.md

 ---

-  I'm Jiajia Wang, a Mathematics Ph.D. student at the University of California, San Diego.
-  My research interests lie in optimization and applied mathematics.
+  I'm Jiajia Wang, a fourth-year Ph.D. candidate in the math department at the University of California, San Diego.
+My advisor is Jiawang Nie.
+My research interests lie in optimization, especially in polynomial optimization, bilevel optimization, and multi-task learning.
+I am also interested in tensor computation.
 # Publications and Preprints
 1. Optimization over the weakly Pareto set and multi-task learning [with L. Huang, J. Nie,  [arXiv:2504.00257](https://arxiv.org/abs/2504.00257), 2025]